UnitedHealth Group Incorporated (UNH) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -9.90% loss in the last 1 month and extending the period to 3 months gives it a -5.47%, and is -1.02% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.66% over the week and 2.00% over the month.
+The stock witnessed a -6.81% gain in the last 1 month and extending the period to 3 months gives it a -7.89%, and is 1.34% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.61% over the week and 2.71% over the month.

 UnitedHealth Group Incorporated is expected to release its quarterly report on 04/18/2023.The EPS is expected to grow by 12.80% this year.